Skip to main content

 Past performance is no guarantee of future results.
 Diversification does not assure profit or protect against a loss in a declining market.
 While we have gathered this information from sources believed to be reliable, we cannot guarantee the accuracy of the information provided.
 The views, opinions, and forecasts expressed in this commentary are as of the date indicated, are subject to change at any time, are not a guarantee of future results, do not represent or offer of any particular security, strategy, or investment, and should not be considered investment advice.
 Investors should consider the investment objectives, risks, and expenses of a mutual fund or exchange-traded fund carefully before investing.
 Furthermore, the investor should make an independent assessment of the legal, regulatory, tax, credit, and accounting and determine, together with their own professional advisers if any of the investments mentioned herein are suitable to their personal goals.

 International investing involves additional risks, including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 Small and mid-cap stocks carry greater risks than investments in larger, more established companies.
 Fixed-income securities are subject to interest-rate risk.
 Investing in high-income securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
 Investing in commodities is generally considered speculative because of the significant potential for investment loss due to cyclical economic conditions, sudden political events, and adverse international monetary policies.
 Digital Assets are loosely regulated and there is no central marketplace for currency exchange.
 Supply is determined by a computer code, not by a central bank, and prices can be extremely volatile.
 The trading prices of many digital assets have experienced extreme volatility in recent periods and may continue to do so.
 Many factors may affect the price of Digital Assets such as supply and demand, investors’ expectations with respect to the rate of inflation, interest rates, currency exchange rates or future regulatory measures (if any) that restrict the trading of Digital Assets or the use of Digital Assets as a form of payment.
 There is no assurance that Digital Assets will maintain their long-term value in terms of purchasing power in the future, or that acceptance of Digital Asset payments by mainstream retail merchants and commercial businesses will grow.
-Digital assets were introduced in the 2010s, and the medium-to-long-term value is subject to several factors relating the value of the blockchain and associated technologies.
+Digital assets were introduced in the 2010s, and the medium-to-long-term value is subject to several factors relating to the value of the blockchain and associated technologies.
 It may be illegal, now or in the future, to own, hold, sell, or use Digital Assets in one or more countries, including the United States.
-There are several risks associated with alternative or non-traditional investments above and beyond the typical risks associated with traditional investments including higher fees, more complex/less transparent investment strategies, less liquid investments and potentially less tax-friendly.
+There are risks associated with alternative or non-traditional investments above and beyond the typical risks associated with traditional investments including higher fees, more complex/less transparent investment strategies, less liquid investments, and potentially less tax-friendly.
 Some strategies may disappoint in strong up markets and may not diversify risk in extreme down markets.

 All indexes are unmanaged and an individual cannot invest directly in an index.
 Index returns do not reflect fees or expenses.